 GET REAL, GET INFORMED

-You've probably learned about sex from a variety of sources, including friends, the Internet, TV, music, movies, etc. There are lots of interesting claims out there " but whats truth and whats fiction?
-Heres a reality-check on a few of the most popular myths.
+You've probably learned about sex from a variety of sources, including friends, the Internet, TV, music, movies, etc. There are lots of interesting claims out there.
+But whats truth and whats fiction?
+Here's a reality-check on a few of the most popular myths.

 Yes, its possible.
 HIV is transmitted through four bodily fluids: blood, semen, vaginal fluids, and breast milk.
-If any of these fluids enter a person's mouth or throat, and theres a cut or tear in the skin inside the mouth, transmission is possible.
+If any of these fluids enter a person's mouth or throat, and there's a cut or tear in the skin inside the mouth, transmission is possible.
 However, oral sex is considered a low-risk behavior for HIV transmission.
 In order to reduce the risk of HIV through oral sex, many people use condoms and dental dams.

 Masturbation is actually a healthy sexual activity.
 It is one way for you to enjoy your own body, and to give yourself sexual pleasure.
 It can also tune you in to your own sexual likes and dislikes.
 You then have the choice of sharing that information with a sexual partner to enhance a sexual relationship.
 Mutual masturbation, when two people masturbate in front of each other, can also be arousing, and is a great alternative to intercourse without the risk of transmission of sexually transmitted diseases or pregnancy.

-Not true!!
-You can get pregnant the first time you have sex.
+Yes, you can get pregnant the first time you have sex.
 You are able to get pregnant when you start having your period or even before.
 There is a greater likelihood of becoming pregnant if you have unprotected sex around the time in your cycle that you ovulate.
 This means there will be an egg waiting to be fertilized by your partner's sperm that could result in you getting pregnant.

 Are condoms the only 100% effective form of birth control?